 A post-master's Family Nurse Practitioner Certificate is available.
+The certificate program is offered periodically based on community need and college resources.

 A student may concurrently pursue the M.S. degree in Nursing (nursing administration concentration) and the Master of Health Services Administration (College of Business).